valeriux/project-02/README.md

 ## Woof Woof Dogs Page - React project

-The brief was to build a full-stack application with a React front-end and noSQL database.
-The application had to include data schema and a RESTful api framework.

-The application is deployed via Git on Heroku and can be found here: [Cabin Fever](https://cabin-fever.herokuapp.com).

 This was a pair-coding, hackathon project at General Assembly.

 The brief was to: